Flajt/Deeplearning_for_starters/README.md

 # Deeplearning_for_starters
-A guide for neuronal nets with python3
+A guide for neuronal nets and machine learning with python3.